How to Clean Violin Strings (Without Damaging Your Instrument)

 • Paper towels (can scratch windings)

-These can permanently damage strings or finish.
+These can permanently damage strings or the instrument’s finish.

 When Cleaning Isn’t Enough